data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 The data types format specification of that interface is something that could be used unchanged.

-The main limitation is to be that it does not have device support -- `@kkraus14` will bring this up on the Arrow dev mailing list.
+The main limitation is that it does not have device support -- `@kkraus14` will bring this up on the Arrow dev mailing list.
 Another identified issue is that the "deleter" on the Arrow C struct is present at the column level, and there are use cases for having it at the buffer level